Anna Katharina Wildermuth violin

 Lukas Sieber cello

-The Aris Quartet is unquestionably one of the young shooting stars of the concert world.
-Founded in Frankfurt am Main in 2009, the quartet performs on the world’s great stages.
-The Elbphilharmonie Hamburg, London’s Wigmore Hall and BBC Proms, the Philharmonie de Paris, Musikverein Wien, Concertgebouw Amsterdam and San Francisco Chamber Music Society host the Aris Quartet in upcoming seasons.
+The Aris Quartet is unquestionably one of the young shooting stars of the concert scene.
+Founded in 2009 in Frankfurt am Main, the musicians perform on the world’s great stages: the Elbphilharmonie Hamburg, London’s Wigmore Hall, the Philharmonie de Paris, Konzerthaus Wien, Amsterdam Concertgebouw, BBC Proms, and San Francisco Chamber Music Society will be presenting the Aris Quartett in the upcoming seasons.

 Read Caspar Vinzens’ #BBTathomeforawhile blog here